-- Questionnaire Activity– 30 minutes – Students work individually and then in groups looking at example questionnaire questions provided and then used the guidelines provided (cut the page in half) to critique each other's questionnaires.
+- Questionnaire Activity– 30 minutes – Students work in groups looking at example questionnaire questions provided, writing questionnaire questions to address a given research question, and then used the guidelines provided (cut the page in half) to critique each other's questionnaires.
 Regarding the example questionnaire questions, the ones that need improvement are (a) because is too vague and open to be a good question, (c) because it uses jargon that students are not familiar with, and possibly (e) because the numbers don't necessary give a good indication of student thoughts about time.
 After students finalized their questionnaire, I collected them and wrote my own comments on them as well.
 The time involved for me to review and comment on the questionnaires was about 2 hours for ~30 students.

 - Slides Activity– 20 minutes – I have a separate demonstration and mini-presentation earlier in the semester where I give students a handout and specific feedback on creating slides, so by the time students create slides for the project, they already have experience with creating effective slides.
+If you do not do this, you will need to give the students more guidance.
 I did not collect this activity or add my own comments.

 - Presentation format– The directions and guidelines here are given for a powerpoint presentation as a final product.
-However, it can easily be modified to be a poster presentation or a written paper, depending on the class size and the goals of the class.
+However, it can easily be modified to be a poster presentation or a written paper, depending on the class size and the goals of the class (See EER presentation: Implementing the Geoscience Education Research Project as a Poster in Intro Courses for directions and rubric).
 Both of those would require different supports to ensure the students can effectively communicate their ideas.
 For students in my class who wanted to do an Honors Project, I had them write a scientific paper in addition to giving an oral presentation.

 - Data collection– The directions are for students to use a questionnaire with one question to collect their data.
 It was done this way to simplify the process for the students and instructor.
 Students may want to include more than one question on their questionnaire, and that is fine, as long as they know it's not required and they will have more data to analyze (although they will also likely have more interesting results).
 In addition, depending on the student body and goals of the class, student could conduct interviews to collect data, instead of or in addition to the questionnaire.